arthurpi/freebsd-builder-rpi/README.md

 It has been made to be user friendly, providing an optional Curses GUI, and checks the configuration to search for errors (work in progress).
 Not a lot of options are implemented yet, but I am working on it.
 Another alternative is the crochet-freebsd project (https://github.com/kientzle/crochet-freebsd) which supports many features. (and many boards, not only RPi)

+What you need:
+A FreeBSD operating system, with python3 and the curses library installed.

 How to use:
 Either run the tool ./freebsd_builder_rpi without any options, and it will fire up the curses GUI to help you configure your custom image, and create a bash script that you will need to execute (as a root) so it builds FreeBSD.
 This also saves your configuration so you can provide it next time to modify it through the GUI.